ObjectProfile/PythonBridge/README.md

 This project depends on Python3.6 (or Python3.7) and Pipenv.

-To install Python3.6 follow the instructions on the Python webpage https://www.python.org/downloads/release/python-368/.
-To verify if you have Python3.6 just run in a terminal `python3.6 --version`, it should print something like `Python 3.6.4`.

-To install Pipenv just use the following Pip instruction `pip install pipenv`, though depending on your python installation you may need to call it with `sudo`.
-If the command `pip` is not found, use `pip3` instead.
-To verify if you have pipenv just run in a terminal `pipenv --version`, it should print something like `pipenv, version 2018.11.26`.
-We strongly suggest you to upgrade your pipenv version if it is older that 2018.11.26, because it has important bugfixes and performance improvements.
-To upgrade it just run `sudo pip install pipenv --upgrade`.

 # Installation

 To install PythonBridge on Pharo just run the following script in a Pharo Playground: